Middle Rio Grande Conservancy District: Background

-The Pueblo people of the Rio Grande valley had developed primitive irrigation systems in the Rio Grande valley by the 10th century AD.
+The Pueblo people of the Rio Grande valley had developed initial irrigation systems in the Rio Grande valley by the 10th century AD.
 These systems used a main acequia (shared irrigation ditch) into which water was diverted from the river, with secondary ditches leading off the main channel named for specific families.
 Maintenance of the main acequia would be a community responsibility.

 The Spanish arrived in New Mexico in 1598, and used Indian labor to extend the system of irrigation ditches.

 In 1848 Mexico ceded the territory to the United States.
 Railways arrived in 1880, bringing new settlers.

 The Federal government encouraged irrigation, which probably peaked in the early 1890s.

 After this there was a steady decline in irrigation due to "droughts, sedimentation, aggradation of the main channel, salinization, seepage and waterlogging".
 Part of the problem was caused by increased use of the river for irrigation in the San Luis Valley upstream in Colorado.
 Development and deforestation there caused silt to be washed into the river.

 Where the river widens and slows in the middle Rio Grande valley around Albuquerque the silt was deposited, raising the riverbed and the water table and causing waterlogging in the farmlands that border the river.
 By the time the Middle Rio Grande Conservancy District was founded in 1923, more than 60000 acre of farmland had become swamps or alkaline and salt grass fields.
 Floods were another hazard, often destroying whole villages.
 The acequia running through the city of Albuquerque, parallel to the river, had become an unsanitary drainage ditch, serving as a common sewer.